 If you own an iPhone, the AirPods is the wiser earbuds to buy: your iPhone automatically receives updates for the AirPods, and you get hands-free access to Siri, among other things.
 Still, we recommend you save up for the AirPods Pro over the AirPods.
 The AirPods Pro seal to the ear, support Adaptive EQ, Spatial Audio, and more.
 Yes, the Pro variant is a bit pricier than the standard AirPods, but the expense is well worth it; plus, the AirPods Pro features an IPX4 rating whereas the AirPods lack an IP rating altogether.

 What should you get instead of the Apple AirPods (2nd generation) and Samsung Galaxy Buds Pro?

 The Bose QuietComfort Earbuds features useful ANC, a sweat-resistant IPX4 rating, a comfortable fit, and good integration with both Apple and Android devices.
 These earphones are a great alternative, though a bit expensive.

 If you want something with Microsoft 365 integration, pick up a pair of Microsoft Surface Earbuds.
 These earphones support SBC and aptX Bluetooth streaming and merit an IPX4 rating, so you can go for a run without worrying.
-The large, touch-sensitive panels are a polarizing design, so if you want to stick with something more traditional (and affordable), go with the Amazon Echo Buds (2nd Gen).
-These cost less than $150 USD, have very good noise cancelling, an IPX4 rating, and support fast charging.
+The large, touch-sensitive panels are a bit polarizing design, so if you want to stick with something more traditional (and affordable), go with the Amazon Echo Buds (2nd Gen).
+These cost less than $150 USD, have very good noise cancelling, an IPX4 rating, and the case fast charges the buds.